 The Literacy block is a 2 hour block comprising reading and viewing, writing and speaking and listening.

-The 1 hour Numeracy block covers the AusVELS strands of Number and Algebra, Measurement and Geometry, Statistics and Probability.
+The 1 hour Numeracy block covers the Victorian Curriculum strands of Number and Algebra, Measurement and Geometry, Statistics and Probability.
 Students are engaged in activities using concrete aids to reinforce the concepts taught.

 Speaking and Listening are core components of the Foundation year.
 At the end of each learning session, time is allocated to sharing about the learning process.
 All students are given the opportunity to discuss their learning with the class.

-Students use class sets of notebooks and ipads across the Literacy, Numeracy and Integrated program.
+Students use class sets of notebooks and iPads across the Literacy and Numeracy program.

 Children have a one hour library lesson each week.
 During this time a story is read, follow up activities are done and the children borrow a book to take home and share with their family.

-The children have a half hour Indonesian lesson per week.
+The children have a half hour French lesson every fortnight.

 We welcome helpers in the classroom and the students love having them share their learning experiences.